201130-JavaFS/project1-jasonSchroeder89/README.md

 This project is still in development, and is inteded for demonstration purposes only.

 ## License
 This code is licensed under the terms of the <a href="https://github.com/201130-JavaFS/project1-jasonSchroeder89/blob/master/LICENSE">MIT</a> License.
+Copyright (c) 2021 Jason Schroeder